 Course Numbering System

 Courses below the 100 level are developmental and may receive University, but not graduation, credit.
-Introductory or first year courses are numbered 100-199.
+Introductory or first-year courses are numbered 100-199.
 Intermediate level courses are numbered 200-299.
 These courses may or may not have a prerequisite.
 Upper-level courses numbered 300-499 are advanced courses, which usually require a prerequisite and cannot be taken by first-year students.
 Most 400-level courses cannot be taken by lower division students.
 Courses at the 500 level are for both undergraduate and graduate students.
 Undergraduate students need permission from the graduate program director to enroll in 500-level courses.
-Courses exclusively at the graduate level typically start with a 600 designation.
+Courses exclusively at the graduate level start with a 600 designation.

 The majority of on-ground, hybrid, and online courses offer traditional letter grades that correspond with the numerical equivalent of the student’s average in the course.
 A grading matrix has been provided below for additional information.

 Some courses (ex. fitness, dance, and music courses, most practicums, supervision, field work, and clinicals) may be graded pass/fail.
 Students who earn a passing grade receive credit in the course, but there is no effect on the grade point average computation.
 The transcript will reflect a ‘P’ grade for a student who passes a pass/fail course.
 A student who earns a failing grade receives no credit and the failing grade has the same effect on academic standing as a regular letter grade of ‘F.’ The transcript will reflect an ‘F’ grade for a student who fails a pass/fail course.